-As well as the seniors newsletters which follow, browse the Parks, Recreation and Culture Program Guide or online registration system for more information.
+As well as the seniors newsletters, you can browse the Parks, Recreation and Culture Program Guide or online registration system for more information.

 Want to get involved?
 We're always looking for volunteers to help out around the centres and at special events.